 The M2 ordinance includes a requirement for a performance assessment to be conducted at least once every three years to evaluate OCTA's efficiency and effectiveness in delivery of M2 as promised to the voters.
-Three prior performance assessments have been completed covering fiscal years FY 2006-07 through FY 2008-09, FY 2009-10 through FY 2011-12, and FY 2012-13 through FY 2014-15.
-A fourth assessment covering the period between July 1, 2015, and June 30, 2018, along with findings and recommendations were presented to the Board on March 11, 2019.
-The PMO is monitoring progress and implementing the recommendations as appropriate and will report back to the Board by the end of the calendar year.
+Three prior performance assessments have been completed covering fiscal years FY 2006-07 through FY 2008-09,

+FY 2009-10 through FY 2011-12, and FY 2012-13 through FY 2014-15.
+A fourth assessment covering the period between July 1, 2015 and June 30, 2018 along with findings and recommendations for enhancements were presented to the Board on March 11, 2019.
+The PMO is monitoring progress and implementing the recommendations for enhancements as appropriate.
+Staff plans to complete the implementation by the end of 2019 and will report to the Board in January 2020.